Arboretum Offers Free Admission in January

 2. Sixteen miles of trails for cross-country skiing and snowshoeing.
 Plus, snowshoe rentals!
 Rated Best Place to Snowshoe by Mpls.
 St. Paul magazine and Best Classic Ski place by Minnesota Monthly magazine.
 Click here for more information and a downloadable map of the trails.

 3. Beautiful Orchid Tree and Display in the Great Hall of the Visitor Center, Jan.
-10-Feb.
-8. (Photo by Al Whitaker.)
+13-Feb.
+23. (Photo by Al Whitaker.).

 4. Bring the kids for “Plant Partnerships” during Weekend Family Fun at the Learning Center.
 Drop in between Noon and 4 p.m. every Saturday and Sunday in January to learn how migrating and non-migrating species find sustenance in winter.
 Free!

 5. "Best of the Arboretum Seasons" show and sale by Arboretum Photographers Society, Restaurant Gallery, Jan.
 9 - April 6.
-Drop-in photo clinic weekend schedule to be announced.
+Drop-in photo clinic every Saturday in Jan. and Feb.: Visitor Center balcony.

 6. “Holiday Spirits” art exhibit showcasing the spirit of the holiday and beauty of winter.
 Featuring Minnesota, national and international artists in the Reedy Gallery.
 Runs through January 25.

-7. Tasty Arboretum chowder, salads, sandwiches and more in the Arboretum Restaurant.
-Saturday breakfasts and Sunday brunches on weekend.
+7. Tasty Arboretum soups, salads, sandwiches and more in the Arboretum Restaurant.
+Saturday and Sunday breakfasts on weekend.

 8. Free yoga session for Members!
 Noon on Thursday, Jan.
 1, and Sunday Jan.
 18 in the Fireplace Room, Snyder Building.